dunkelziffer/fusion/docs/user/reference.md

 silently resolving elsewhere.
 References still resolve relative to the referencing file;
 the jail only filters the result.
 The standard library is always reachable regardless of the jail, and stdin is never affected â€” it is plain JSON, never an `@`-reference.
-Confinement is lexical (it normalises `..`) and does not follow symlinks.
+Confinement is lexical (it normalises `..`) and follows existing symlinks.
+It confines references to a directory tree; it is not a security sandbox and needs none, since Fusion cannot write files.
 Pass `--jail '*'` to disable confinement entirely.

 **Built-ins are reached through this same mechanism**: `@add`, `@Integer`, etc. are `@name` references that resolve at step 2.
 A *bare* identifier (without `@`) is only